 Twist gates, such as on the Petzl Freino, can sometimes be more cumbersome to open, but the locking mechanism is automatic once released, thanks to an internal spring, making for a potentially more user-friendly tool, especially when used with belaying.
 The moment the gate closes, the 'biner becomes locked, adding an element of gate security due to the fact that it is impossible to forget to lock them.
 The downside is that when trying to remove them from places that don't need them to be locked, such as a gear loop on your harness, they are still locked and need to be manipulated in the right way to get open.

 Black Diamond makes auto-locking carabiners that use small magnets on either side of the nose to hold the gate closed.
-We tested the Vaporlock Magnetron, but they use this technology in a few other types of locking carabiners as well.
-To open the gate, simply depress the lever armed triggers on either side of the gate, and then open.
+To open the gate, simply depress the lever armed triggers on either side of the gate to disengage the magnets, and then open.
 This is a double-action design that does not use the common twisting mechanism, and is also auto-locking upon closure, so there is no need to remember to lock the gate.
 This system is surprisingly simple to get used to, but does have the downside of the magnets attracting ferrous material if left in the dirt, becoming sticky or sometimes clogged.
 Also, when used in cold and icy conditions the gate is more likely to freeze shut than others, and depressing the triggers can be more challenging with thick padded gloves on.

 The Edelrid Pure Slider uses a small, sliding locking mechanism that hangs up on the nose of the carabiner when the gate is closed, and is easily slid down the shaft of the gate with one finger before opening.
 While it is a double-action auto-locker, it is a bit less secure than the others tested because it is so incredibly easy to slide open the small locking mechanism.
 However, for this same reason the Pure Slider is a good fit for the end of quickdraws or slings where you want a little extra security, but can't stop to fiddle with locking a regular locker.